nickwillan/cdk-encrypted-secret/README.md

 The `EncryptedSecret` supports the following configuration options in `EncryptedSecretProps`:

 - secretProps: [SecretProps](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_secretsmanager.SecretProps.html) - The SecretProps for the Secret to be created.
+If `existingSecretObj` is provided, this property is ignored.
+- existingSecretObj: [ISecret](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_secretsmanager.ISecret.html) - An existing Secret object to be used instead of creating a new Secret.
-- cipherText: string - The cipherText to be decrypted and stored in the Secret.
+- ciphertextBlob: string - The cipherText to be decrypted and stored in the Secret.
-- kmsKeyArn: string - The KMS Key ARN to be used to decrypt the cipherText.
+- keyId: string - The KMS Key ARN to be used to decrypt the cipherText.

 ## Prerequisite